-What is Ham?
+What Is Ham?

-Ham is a primal cut of meat from the hind (or back) leg of a pig.
+A ham roast is a primal cut of meat from the hind (or back) leg of a pig.
 This cut, when straight off a fresh pig, is a fresh ham.
 You can roast this meat as is, but the cut is smoked or cured more often than not.

 Depending on what’s available in your grocer’s meat section, you might have a variety of cures to choose from.
 In short, curing is a process of preserving meat past its “sell-by date.”
 A fresh ham is only good for a certain length of time.
 The curing process extends that life by anywhere from a few days to years.
 The most popular cures here in the States are wet brines and smoking.
-Europe and Asia are legends for their dry-cured hams: Serrano, Iberico, and Jinhua being the most well-known.

 The ham we’re using for this recipe shouldn’t be confused with the cold cuts or steaks sold in the deli section.
 This recipe also isn’t interchangeable with a fresh ham, which would take many more hours to cook.

 Usually, if you see “water added” on your meat label, it means that it’s been wet cured.
 Some brine has been injected into the meat, often with nitrates, to preserve it.
-The nitrates are what give the ham that pretty pink color.
+The nitrates give the meat its pretty pink color.
 In addition to the brine, your package may say “Hardwood Smoked.”
 That label means that the meat hanged over smoking hardwood to give it some flavor and cure it (bacon is made this way).
 If you have meat in a plastic package from the refrigerated meat case, it’s wet cured and perishable.
 That’s the cut you want for this recipe.
 Dry brined or smoked (in the cloth wrapping on the shelf) won’t work for this specific recipe.

 Half-hams usually range in size from 7-12 pounds.
 Any ham that is 14 pounds or heavier is a whole ham.

-The reason why is that all it requires is a warming up in the oven.
-Granted, because of the size, “warming” a 10, or even 8-pound cut of meat takes a couple of hours.
 Definitely avoid a fresh ham or one that is only cured but not cooked.
 Both will add a considerable amount of time to this recipe.

 Complementary juices are: